Buy Silver Bullion from Scottsdale Mint

 The troy ounce is the standard unit of measure in weighing precious metals.
 Created in Troyes, France, the troy remains in use today to distinguish precious metals from other goods.
 While the standard ounce is the equivalent of 28.35 grams, the troy ounce is slightly more at 31.1034768 grams.
 Generally, when a precious metal vendor advertises a product as an ounce, they mean a troy.

 The silver market is slightly more volatile than the gold market, but this instability can be enticing to some investors looking for more opportunities to build profit from buying and selling.
 Because silver is more affordable, more investors have access to this precious metal, which causes the supply and demand to shift more swiftly.
 Additionally, silver remains an industrial metal, used in electronics, medical equipment, photography, mirrors and more.
 Thus, silver prices are more likely to fluctuate than gold prices.
-Investors can find the current price of silver at the top of every Scottsdale Mint webpage.
+Investors can find the a live silver price chart here for viewing and further education.

 Are Silver Prices the Same Across the World?